Nothing is as it seems

 Art has often resorted to poverty (and to charity), but rarely have the poor been the ones to represent themselves.

 Josep Sancho Piqué.
-Christian Charity.
-Museu d’Art Modern de Tarragona
+Christian charity, 1898, oil on canvas.
+MAMT NIG 163 Museu d’Art Modern de Tarragona

 THE TOOLS OF POWER.
 THE POLICE